Week 36: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WAPO reported late Friday that Kushner filed a revised financial disclosure form, showing he had failed to disclose dozens of financial holdings that he was required to declare when he joined the WH.

-- Of note, Kushner had failed to disclose a $285mm loan that his company received from Deutsche Bank one month before the election.
+- Of note, Kushner had failed to disclose a $285 million loan that his company received from Deutsche Bank one month before the election.

-- A separate form filed Friday showed Ivanka has personally profited by as much as $5mm since Trump took office from her outside businesses, despite a promise to distance herself from her private holdings.
+- A separate form filed Friday showed Ivanka has personally profited by as much as $5 million since Trump took office from her outside businesses, despite a promise to distance herself from her private holdings.

-- Also late Friday, a deal between Donald Jr., Manafort and the Senate Judiciary Comm was announced, in which the two will provide records and be interviewed in a closed-door session to avoid being subpoenaed.
+- Also late Friday, a deal between Donald Jr., Manafort, and the Senate Judiciary Committee was announced, in which the two will provide records and be interviewed in a closed-door session to avoid being subpoenaed.

 - On Saturday morning, starting at 6:30 a.m EST, Trump sent a bizarre litany of tweets on topics ranging from his usual trashing of the media, Hillary and Comey, to the topic of pardons and Mueller.